 According to a study published in the Psychological Review conducted by Dr. K. Anders Ericcson, the key to great success is working harder in short bursts of time.
 Then give yourself a break before getting back to work.

-Likewise, ever wonder why people who claim to be working all the time seem to be the ones that never get anything accomplished?
+Ever wonder why people who claim to be working all the time seem to be the ones that never get anything accomplished?

 This article about research on gun control gathered a lot of comments (articles on topics like gun control always do).